 5. Agile

-Agile is a process by which a team can manage a project by breaking it up into several stages and involving constant collaboration with stakeholders and continuous improvement and iteration at every stage.
+One of the most frequently used UI UX term, Agile, is a process by which a team can manage a project by breaking it up into several stages and involving constant collaboration with stakeholders and continuous improvement and iteration at every stage.
 Instead of building the entire product at once, Agile breaks it down into smaller bits of user functionality and assigns them to two week cycles called iterations.

-Know more about what designers can learn from the Agile methodology in this blog.
+Learn more about what designers can learn from the Agile methodology in this blog.

 6. API